smittytone/pdfmaker/README.md

 This converts `Project X.pdf` to a series of images that will be written to the desktop (the default destination).
 This images will be highly compressed and output at a resolution of 200dpi.

+## Contributions ##

+Contributions are welcome, but pull requestss can only be accepted when they target the `develop` branch.
+PRs targetting `main` will be rejected.

 ## Release Notes ##

 - 2.3.5 *09 July 2023*